sg893052/sonic-buildimage/L2/Reserved Vlan/Reserved Vlan range.md

 ### 3.5.1 Vlan Manager

-During boot-up, VLAN Manager will update STATE_DB with default (or configured) reserved VLAN range.
+During boot up, VLAN Manager will update STATE_DB with default (or configured) reserved VLAN range.
 Default reserved VLAN range would be <3967-4094>.
-It will also update the in-use flag for each VLAN if the VLAN ID in reserved-vlan range is configured by the user.
+It will also update the 'in use' flag for each VLAN if the VLAN ID in reserved-vlan range is configured by the user.

-VLANmgr to have a thread running to log messages on syslog periodically if there is a VLAN configured by the user from the reserved VLAN range.
+VLAN manager to have a thread running to log messages on syslog periodically if there is a VLAN configured by the user from the reserved VLAN range.

 <img src="images/reserved-vlan.jpg" width="800" height="500">